 6.5 Juniors under the age of 18 are permitted to play in the Inter-Club Competitions.
 If matches are played on a school attendance day, parents must obtain permission from the player’s school to allow their participation.

 6.6 No Club may enter more than one team in any competition.

 6.7 All teams will consist of five players.
-Players will go out in handicap order.
-Positions of team players with the same playing handicap will be determined by the Team Captain.
+Players will go out in handicap index order.
+Positions of team players with the same handicap index will be determined by the Team Captain.